Dust Evans Gallery: Featured Artist

 Get your hands dirty and explore your creativity at Gloucester Pottery School this year!

 Gloucester Pottery School showcasing the work of six diverse professional artists a year in the Dust Evans Gallery.
 Exhibitions are visible online and in person at the Shenkman Art Center, the gallery is locating on the lower level next to the City of Ottawa's Trinity Gallery.
-In the past the gallery has had exhibitions by a a diverse range of artists and moving into our 30th year we will seek to give more Dust Evans Gallery exhibition opportunities to artists in equity-seeking communities.
+In the past the gallery has had exhibitions by a a diverse range of artists and moving into our 4th decade we will seek to give more Dust Evans Gallery exhibition opportunities to artists in equity-seeking communities.

-Artist Statement:
+Artist BIO

 Upcoming Exhibitions